Navigating Your Trust & Estate Planning Options as a U.S. Resident

-If you’re considered a resident, you’re subject to federal gift and estate taxes on your worldwide assets, but you also enjoy the benefits of the $11.18 million lifetime gift and estate tax exemption and the $15,000 gift tax annual exclusion.
+If you qualify as a resident, you’re subject to federal gift and estate taxes on your worldwide assets.
+However, you also enjoy the benefits of the $11.18 million lifetime gift and estate tax exemption, along with the annual $15,000 gift tax exclusion.
 And you can double the annual exclusion to $30,000 through gift-splitting with your spouse, so long as your spouse is a U.S. citizen or resident.
-However, the unlimited marital deduction isn’t available for gifts or bequests to noncitizens, though it is available for transfers from a noncitizen spouse to a citizen spouse.
+The unlimited marital deduction isn’t available for gifts or bequests to non-citizens, though it is available for transfers from a noncitizen spouse to a citizen spouse.

-If you’re a nonresident alien — that is, if you’re neither a U.S. citizen nor a U.S. resident — there’s good news and bad news in regard to estate tax law.
+Being a nonresident alien (if you’re neither a U.S. citizen nor a U.S. resident) is bittersweet in regard to estate tax law.
 The good news is that you’re subject to U.S. gift and estate taxes only on property that’s “situated” in the United States.
 The bad news?
 Your estate tax exemption drops from $11.18 million to a miniscule $60,000, meaning substantial U.S. property holdings can result in a sizeable estate tax bill.

-Determining the location of intangible property — such as stocks and bonds — is more complicated.
+Determining the location of intangible property — such as stocks, bonds, trademarks and copyrights — is more complicated.
 For example, if a nonresident alien makes a gift of stock in a U.S. corporation, the gift is exempt from U.S. gift tax.
 But a bequest of that same stock at death is subject to estate tax.
 On the other hand, a gift of cash on deposit in a U.S. bank is subject to gift tax, while a bequest of the same cash would be exempt from estate tax.